 Life is not a pizza – it doesn’t get cut into slices, eaten and disappear.
 There is enough happiness, love, money, and good times to go around.

-I’m certainly not perfect and I don’t have all the answers for my daughter, but I do know this: Tearing another woman down is always going to lower YOU.
-And your female friends will get you through more bad times than anyone else.
+I’m certainly not perfect and I don’t have all the answers for my daughter, but I do know this: Your female friends will get you through more bad times than anyone else.
 They will be there when you get married, when your heart is broken, and when you zipper breaks on your prom dress while you are cutting a rug with your crush.